|

 Please be aware that you may need to pay some or all destination charges at the port of entry instead of at the final destination.
 These charges depend on the customs rules of the destination country.
 After you pay, your cargo will move to the final destination freight terminal, having cleared customs.
 If you do not pay the charges, the cargo might be sent to the final destination under bond, and you will need to clear it with customs there.

-Also, sometimes destination charges may come on separate invoices tied to different parties involved in the import process.
+Additionally, destination charges may be billed on separate invoices tied to different parties involved in the import process.

 Destination charges are outside the control of U.S. Freight Forwarders and must be paid directly to the parties handling import recovery at the destination.
 As a U.S. Freight Forwarder, AMID Logistics does not manage destination charges.
-The destination agents of international ocean freight carriers help importers navigate the complicated cargo recovery process at the destination.
+The destination agents of international ocean freight carriers assist importers in navigating the complex cargo recovery process at the destination.

-Before you ship items internationally, check with the embassy or customs broker of your destination country for information about the customs rules that apply to your shipment.
+Before shipping items internationally, check with the embassy or customs broker of your destination country for information on the customs rules applicable to your shipment.

-The importer does not need to be there to pick up the shipment when it arrives.
+The importer does not need to be present to pick up the shipment upon arrival.
 Follow the instructions from your destination agent.
 You can send all the necessary information and documents for your international shipment from the USA by phone, fax, or email.
-Make sure to pay any charges needed to release your cargo.
+Ensure that you pay any necessary charges to release your cargo.
 If you want, you can arrange to have your goods delivered directly to your home through the destination agent of the international ocean freight carrier or by using a local delivery service that you choose.

 IMPORTANT: Until the freight is picked up, the consignee will be billed for all costs and fees.
-The consignee is responsible for these costs, and the consigner will have to pay any unpaid charges.
+The consignee is responsible for these costs, and the consignor will be liable for any unpaid charges.

 IX.
 DELIVERING GOODS TO THE CONSIGNEE AT THE DESTINATION (OPTIONAL).
 As a U.S. freight forwarder, we do not deliver goods from the shipping terminal to your door.
 After your cargo clears Customs and is released by the terminal, you need to pick it up yourself.
 Most destination agents for ocean freight carriers do offer delivery services for an extra charge.
-You can also hire a local cartage company in your destination country to pick up your goods and bring them to you.
+You can also hire a local cartage company in your destination country to collect your goods and deliver them to you.

 X. Additional charges may apply to irregular international shipments based on the commodity being shipped from the USA, international shipment conditions, and customs regulations of the destination country.